 4. How do I register?

-The list of speakers along with their topics will be featured on the PNSMA site on Oct.
-1st.
+The list of speakers along with their topics for SPARKS 2020 will be posted this fall.

 6. I am coming to the conference from out of town, where do I stay?

 An updated list of recommended hotels will be posted this fall.